 If the connections shown in parentheses in column 1 are made with the V-0.038R thread, the connections and D/Cs, are identical with those in the NC style.

 D/Cs with 8-1/4 and 9-1/2 inches outside diameters are shown with 6-5/8 and 7-5/8 REG connections since there are no NC connections in the recommended bending strength ratio range.

 The drill collar sizes listed in Table 1 were adopted in order to provide a full range of DCs with improved connections, as a replacement for the DCs with the various connections specified in previous editions of API Spec

 Purchase orders for collars with the improved connections should state the D/C number or size and style, bore, and length.
 Purchase orders for collars with optional connections should state the outside diameter, bore, length, connection size and style, and bevel diameter.

 D/C are normally supplied in Range 2 lengths (30-32 ft).
 The collars are manufactured from chrome-molybdenum alloy, which is fully heat-treated over the entire length.
 The bore of the collar is accurately machined to ensure a smooth, balanced rotation.

 Drill Collar Weights & Size

-D/Cs are produced in a large range of sizes with various types of joint connection.
-The Drill collar size and weights per foot of a range of DC size is shown in Table 2.
-The weights that are quoted in Table 2 are the “weight in air” of the D/Cs.
+D/Cs are produced in a large range of sizes with various types of joint connections.
+The Drill collar size and weights per foot of a range of DC size are shown in Table 2.
+The weights that are quoted in Table 2 are the “weight in the air” of the D/Cs.
 It is very important that proper care is taken when handling D/Cs.
-The shoulders and threads must be lubricated with the correct lubricant (containing 40- 60% powdered metallic-zinc or lead).
+The shoulders and threads must be lubricated with the correct lubricant (containing 40- 60% powdered metallic zinc or lead).

 Like drill pipe, collars are subjected to stresses due to: